DioSense: “These are the best online chlorine dioxide sensors we’ve ever used and we’ve tested most” – Alistair Cameron, UK

-Anywhere you have a requirement to measure residual ClO2 is a suitable application for the DioSense.
+Anywhere you have a requirement to measure and/or control residual ClO2 is a suitable application for the DioSense.
 The DioSense chlorine dioxide monitor range is particularly suited to working in sites where reliability and ease of use are most important.

 Why not click here and ask for a demonstration of all that our chlorine dioxide analysers can do for you?

 Why should I use chlorine dioxide rather than chlorine for water treatment?

 Chlorine is a very effective disinfectant for making and keeping drinking water safe, but when the drinking water source is surface water, containing organic materials.
 Chlorine dioxide is the best choice for a number of reasons:

 - Chlorine dioxide is created on site, eliminating the need to store the chlorine and/or the transportation.

 - Chlorine dioxide functions through an oxidative reaction rather than chlorinating reaction eliminating the development of chlorinated organic compounds which are believed to increase the risk of cancer.
 These are called THMs (Trihalomethanes) or DBPs (Disinfection Bi-Products).

 How is chlorine dioxide used in water treatment?

 Does chlorine dioxide have an effect on the environment?

 Can chlorine dioxide be stored in a safe way?